-Notable Laws and Regulations Restaurant Managers and Owners Should Be Aware Of
+Notable Laws and Regulations Restaurant Managers and Owners Should Know

-Restaurants and food establishments can find it challenging to stay compliant with the many regulations that apply to the food service industry.
-Violations can be costly and dangerous – many regulations for the food service industry carry significant fines for non-compliance, and failing to follow proper procedures in a restaurant can lead to illness or injury.
+Restaurants and quick-serve restaurant franchises can find it challenging to stay compliant with the many regulations that apply to the food service industry.
+Violations can be costly and dangerous – many regulations for the food service industry carry significant fines for noncompliance, and failing to follow proper procedures in a restaurant can lead to illness or injury.
 Managers and owners who do not stay current with laws that apply to their restaurants can put themselves, their staff, and their customers at risk.

-The Occupational Safety and Health Administration (OSHA), an agency run by the U.S. Department of Labor, is designed to protect employees from becoming injured or ill on the job.
-While each state may set its own safety regulations, they must meet or exceed the minimum safety standards set by OSHA.
+The Occupational Safety and Health Administration (OSHA), an agency run by the U.S. Department of Labor, enforces safety rules that are designed to protect employees from known safety and health hazards.
+While several states have their own occupational safety and health rules, they must meet or exceed the minimum safety standards set by OSHA.

-Since improper food handling can lead to severe food-borne illnesses, and given that some food establishments can serve hundreds of people per day, the restaurant industry is heavily regulated.
+Since improper food handling can lead to severe food-borne illnesses, and given that some food establishments can serve hundreds of people per day, the restaurant and quick-serve restaurant industry is heavily regulated.

 Even if your restaurant does not have tipped employees, minimum wage regulations may be a concern.
-Restaurants operating in multiple states or municipalities must be aware of potential varying minimum wage rates and ensure that all employees are paid according to the applicable rate(s).
-If local, state, and federal minimum wage rates differ and an employee is covered by all, the employee must be paid the highest of the three.
+Restaurants and quick-serve restaurants operating in multiple states or municipalities must be aware of potential varying minimum wage rates and ensure that all employees are paid in compliance with applicable rate(s).
+If local, state, and federal minimum wage rates differ and an employee is covered by multiple requirements, the employee must be paid the highest applicable rate.

 Tipped employees also have special tax obligations that require compliance and oversight by managers.
 When tips are shared among team members via a tip pool, the regulations can become even more complicated.
 Fortunately, food service managers who accurately follow tip reporting codes can benefit from the FICA Tip Tax Credit.
 To qualify, managers must complete IRS Form 8846 to receive the credit and IRS Form 8027 to report tips if the restaurant employs more than 10 tipped employees.
 In addition, other federal tip reporting requirements may apply, depending on your sales volume, percentage of tipped sales, and methods of tip distribution.

 Paying restaurant employees properly can be extremely challenging, but taking the pain out of restaurant payroll is possible with thorough knowledge and planning.
 If agency regulations aren't your specialty, many local small business associations offer classes on payroll and tax codes.
-Your payroll service provider can also provide assistance regarding relevant laws, regulations, and guidance that may affect your business.
+A restaurant payroll service provider can also provide assistance regarding relevant laws, and regulations that may affect your business.